 Contemporaneous

-For any sort of technical documentation, it’s crucial for it to be contemporaneous.
+For any sort of technical documentation, it’s crucial that it has contemporaneous information.
 All the documentation should demonstrate contemporaneous record-keeping.

 That means that all the relevant documents need to be accurately dated and time-stamped when they’re created, developed, published, and updated.